The Doodle

 "The Doodle" is the 106th episode of the NBC sitcom Seinfeld.
 This is the 20th episode for the sixth season and aired on April 6, 1995.
-In this episode, Jerry's apartment is infested with fleas, George struggles over his girlfriend's opinion of his physical appearance, Kramer indulges his love for Mackinaw peaches, and Elaine loses a literary manuscript that she is expected to review for a job interview.
+In this episode, Jerry cannot stomach things that were in his girlfriend's mouth, George takes offense that his girlfriend does not care how he looks, Elaine leaves job interview materials in Jerry's apartment being fumigated, and Kramer loses his sense of taste just as delicious peaches are in season.